Predator 2: Plot

-In 1997, Los Angeles is suffering from both a heat wave and a turf war between heavily armed Colombian and Jamaican drug cartels.
-A Predator watches a shootout between the police, Jamaicans, and Colombians, observing as Lieutenant Michael R. Harrigan charges into the firefight to rescue two wounded officers and drive the Colombians back into their hideout.
+In 1997, Los Angeles is experiencing a heat wave and a turf war between heavily armed Colombian and Jamaican drug cartels.
+A Predator watches a shootout between the gangs and the LAPD, observing as Michael Harrigan charges into the firefight to rescue two wounded officers and drive the Colombians back into their hideout.
 The Predator assaults the Colombians, causing a disturbance that prompts Harrigan and detectives Leona Cantrell and Danny Archuleta to defy orders and enter the hideout, where they find the slaughtered Colombians.
-On the roof, Harrigan shoots the crazed gang leader and catches a glimpse of the camouflaged Predator, but dismisses it as a consequence of the extreme heat and his acrophobia.
-At the station, Harrigan is reprimanded by his superiors for his disobedience and introduced to Special Agent Peter Keyes, leader of a task force investigating the cartels, and Detective Jerry Lambert, the newest member of Harrigan's team.
+On the roof, the crazed gang leader gets a glimpse of the Predator and shoots at it before falling to his death after Harrigan shoots him.
+Harrigan also briefly sees the invisible Predator, but dismisses it as a mirage due to extreme heat and his acrophobia.

+At the station, his superiors reprimand Harrigan for his disobedience.
+He is then introduced to Special Agent Peter Keyes, the leader of a task force investigating the cartels, and Detective Jerry Lambert, the newest member of Harrigan's team.

-Later that evening, Jamaicans invade the Colombian drug lord's penthouse and murder him before they are murdered in turn by the Predator.
-Upon their arrival, Harrigan's team notes the similarities between the current crime scene and the earlier Colombian massacre until Keyes' team arrives and removes them.
-Archuleta returns to conduct a solo investigation, finding one of the Predator's spear tips before the creature kills him.
+Later that evening, Jamaicans invade the Colombian drug lord's penthouse and murder him before they are killed in turn by the Predator.
+Upon their arrival, Harrigan's team notes the similarities between the crime scene and the earlier Colombian massacre, including the flayed corpses, until Keyes's team arrives and removes them.

+Despite being chased out, Archuleta later returns alone when nobody else is present, finding one of the Predator's spear tips before the creature kills him.
 As an enraged Harrigan vows to stop Archuleta's killer, forensic analysis reveals the spear tip is not composed of any known element on the periodic table.
 Seeking answers, Harrigan meets with Jamaican drug lord King Willie, a voodoo practitioner who believes the killer is supernatural and that he should prepare himself for battle against it.
-Harrigan leaves before the Predator kills King Willie, taking his head as a trophy.
+After Harrigan leaves, the Predator kills King Willie, taking his head as a trophy.
 Tracing a lead indicating Archuleta's killer had recently been in a slaughterhouse, Harrigan arranges to meet his team at the warehouse district to investigate.